100DaysOfCloud/100DaysOfCloudIdeas/.github/ISSUE_TEMPLATE/cloud-project-idea.md

   - `PROVIDER` is AWS, AZ, GCP, OTH(other, please use an abbreviation)
   - `100` is both the level of difficulty as well as a unique ID of the project.
 (100,101,102 - see already existing projects)
   - `TITLE` is the title of the project.
 Be brief but informative.
+- Please make sure that the `TITLE` is in imperative present tense, eg. _"Use RDS...", "Set up Azure Functions...", "Launch a webserver...", "Create a K8s cluster..."_.

 ### Choose the Cloud Service Provider (Please only choose one, unless its multi-cloud, delete the remaining)
 - Amazon Web Services